 It took a while to get here, but all that effort wasn’t so you could make one measly sale.
 Whether you have an e-commerce website or app, you need to continue delighting your customers, because retention costs less than acquisition.

 To reduce your churn rate, ask your customers how you could improve their experience.
-They will have gone through multiple touchpoints and interactions during their progression through the sales funnel.
+They will have gone through multiple touchpoints and interactions during their .
 Insights from those at the end of it can help you optimize the process.

 Say you develop apps.
 While you seem to be doing well and people are buying, your isn’t great and you can’t figure out why you can’t sustain customers.
 Use surveys to figure out the reasons and use the insights gained to change your game plan.